 • A Board of Directors with a broad range of healthcare experience who are committed to the growth and development of Whitemarsh House.

-• A management team with depth and experience to insure the successful implementation of the goals and objective established by the governing authority.
+• A management team with depth and experience to insure the successful implementation of the goals and objectives established by the governing authority.
 Furthermore, the management team is now more diverse than previously and has received an infusion of relative youth to provide future consistency in light of what had been an aging management team.

 • A staffing model that is patient centered and committed to a healthy community that encourages individual responsibility.

 • An environment of care that is conducive to clients need for safe and supportive home life within a secure and protective setting.

 • Employer sponsored education and training for staff.